Design Policy for the B.C. Visual Identity Program

 For questions or concerns regarding content on this webpage, please email: bcgovlogos@gov.bc.ca

 This policy describes the responsibility and role of government employees.
-Parties using the government’s visual identity are responsible to reproduce it correctly.
+Parties using the government’s official visual identities are responsible to reproduce it correctly.
 Proper use of the visual identity reinforces the value of government’s programs and services.

 This application form collects details of use: who, on what and when.
 Government Communications and Public Engagement (GCPE) reviews the form to determine proper use of the government's visual identity.
-Government expects third parties to use the BC Mark to show funding or promotional support.
+Government expects third-parties to use official Provincial Marks to show joint authorship, partnership, official endorsement, funding or promotional support.
 The application form also records an authentic relationship with the applicant.

-Before publication, third parties must supply a sample of their visual communication material that uses the BC Mark.
+Before publication, third-parties must supply a sample of their visual communication material that uses the Provincial Mark.
 GCPE reviews this to ensure the material is appropriate and matches the application.
 GCPE expects quality reproduction and compliance with guidelines.
 Both GCPE's Ministry Communications Director and the Graphic Communications Director approve this material.

 Step 1 – application for usage